animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-More details on {data-store-name} management and monitoring can be found {x-data-store-docs}/managing/book_intro.html\[here\].
+More details on GemFire management and monitoring can be found {x-data-store-docs}/managing/book_intro.html\[here\].

 </div>